afterxleep/afterxleep.github.io/_posts/2020-07-30-redux-like-architecture-with-swiftui-part1.md

 #### Note on Xcode 12
-I will be using Xcode 12, (currently in Beta), and creating a new app with the new SwiftUI lifecycle, which helps us get rid of the AppDelegate and storyboards completely.
+I will be using Xcode 12, (currently in Beta), and creating a new app with the new SwiftUI lifecycle, which helps us get rid of the AppDelegate and storyboards completely, but you can use Xcode 11 as everything works in iOS 13.

 To create the app, select these options.